esciencecenter-digital-skills/research-software-support/modules/softwarelandscape/slides.md

 ## Take home messages

 - Software is an important part of research
+- Some problems arise due to
+  - the role of software in research
-- FAIR4RS principles guide towards accessibility and openness of research software
+  - the nature of software
-- FAIR is not a quality checklist
-- Software places unique demands on FAIR, and provides unique opportunities
-- FAIRness is a spectrum
+  - how software is developed
+- Many initiatives have started in the last ten years to tackle these issues

 ===